-** To get the prize, Competitor must have positive points after Online Rounds.
+** To get the prize, Competitor must have positive points after Round 3.
 In the event of a tie, all competitors with that score will earn a t-shirt.

 These rules may change at any time with or without prior notice.